russinnes/Noma-Ayla-Devices_ESP32/README.md

 # Noma (Ayla) Cloud-Connected Hardware (And a free ESP32)

-I recently replaced my garage door, the new one (Noma Brand) advertised with a "Smartphone Link".
+I recently replaced my garage door, the new one (Craftsman Brand) advertised with a "Smartphone Link".
 This could get interesting; I was very curious how they implemented a cloud service.
 My first assumption was another Tuya platform service rebranded; I was wrong.

 At first look, I saw this and obviously had some questions: A USB-A port (USB3.x port?
 What is happening in this thing??)
 ![USB 3 seems extreme for a garage door opener](https://raw.githubusercontent.com/russinnes/Noma-Ayla-Devices_ESP32/refs/heads/main/images/IMG_5877.jpeg)